markjprice/cs15net11/docs/ch04-lambdas.md

 # Using lambdas in function implementations

-F# is Microsoft’s strongly typed functional-first programming language that, like C#, compiles to *Intermediate Language (IL)* to be executed by .NET.
+F# is Microsoft’s strongly typed functional-first programming language that, like C#, compiles to **Intermediate Language (IL)** to be executed by .NET.
 Functional languages evolved from the lambda calculus, a computational system based only on functions.
 The code looks more like mathematical functions than steps in a recipe.

 Some of the important attributes of functional languages are defined in the following list:
-- Modularity: The same benefit of defining functions in C# applies to functional languages.
+- **Modularity**: The same benefit of defining functions in C# applies to functional languages.
 This breaks up a large, complex code base into smaller pieces.
-- Immutability: Variables in the C# sense do not exist.
+- **Immutability**: Variables in the C# sense do not exist.
 Any data value inside a function cannot change.
 Instead, a new data value can be created from an existing one.
 This reduces bugs.
-- Maintainability: Functional code is cleaner and clearer (for mathematically inclined programmers).
+- **Maintainability**: Functional code is cleaner and clearer (for mathematically inclined programmers).

 C# has features to support a more functional approach, for example, tuples and pattern matching, non-null reference types, records aka immutable objects, and expression-bodied function members.
-We will look at examples of this now.

 In C#, lambdas are the use of the `=>` character to indicate a return value from a function.
 They work especially well for single-statement functions, as they can look much cleaner.

+## Understanding the Fibonacci sequence

 The Fibonacci sequence of numbers always starts with `0` and `1`.
 Then, the rest of the sequence is generated using the rule of adding together the previous two numbers, as shown in the following sequence of numbers:
 ```